 By this time I was deeply hopeless and suffering internally.
 I felt empty.
 I felt like a complete failure and knew I would never be able to accomplish anything in life.
 What went wrong?
 Why was I broken?
 Why try?
 I gave up.

 Turning it around

-One day, while driving an old Mazda stick shift home from working at a school in Indy, with my long hair blowing in the wind, a big smile across my face and I realized that I wasn’t that hopeless person anymore.
+One day, while driving my old Mazda stick shift home from working at a school in Indy, with my long hair blowing in the wind, I noticed I had a big smile across my face and I realized that I wasn’t that hopeless person anymore.
 Somewhere in the past several months, those things that made me hopeless had been put to sleep.
 I was alive, invigorated.
 That moment, I realized then that I was always leaving work happy and it was at that moment that I dedicated my life to helping kids.
-I didn’t know how I would do it and I didn’t care.
+I didn’t know how I would help and I didn’t care.
 All I knew was that I needed to go in that direction and find a path to serve.